ABOUT SURGE ABSORBER CORES

 SURGE ABSORBER CORES

 Saturable Cores are surge absorbers used in medium to large handling power applications.
-These blue line absorber toroid cores and black inductive absorber cores use a Nanocrystalline material with a special anneal, providing high saturation flux density of Bs=1.23T and low core loss of 80W/kg at 100kHz, Bm=0.2T.
+These blue line absorber toroid cores and black inductive absorber cores use a Nanocrystalline material with a special anneal, providing a high saturation flux density of Bs=1.23T and low core loss of 80W/kg at 100kHz, Bm=0.2T.

-Surge Absorber Cores are normally used as a single-turn choke as a line absorber or inductive absorber.
+Surge Absorber Toroidal Cores are normally used as a single-turn choke as a line absorber or inductive absorber.
 Saturable cores are also appropriate for MagAmp circuits when used below 150kHz .Finished dimensions (±0.3mm) | 2Φs (µWb) min | |||||||

 ---|---|---|---|---|---|---|---|---|